 The total Sheriff’s Commission Fee is $600 per sale.

 A $300 non-refundable initial payment of the Sheriff’s Commission fee is due upon receipt of the Judgment for Foreclosure and Sale and prior to scheduling a sales date.
 The balance of the Sheriff’s Commission fee of $300 is due after the sale and prior to issuing the deed or the proceeds from a third party purchase.
 If a Judgment for Foreclosure Order contains multiple PINs, and the individual properties are divided at the sale and sold independently, an additional Sheriff’s Commission Fee of $600 will be assessed.

-The sale will be conducted in an open bidding format beginning with the Plaintiff’s opening bid.
-During the sale, the Sheriff’s Office will only accept bids by registered bidders with verified funds or the Plaintiff’s representative, if they are competitively bidding on their behalf.
+Each sale is conducted in an open bidding format beginning with the Plaintiff’s opening bid.
+During the sale, the Sheriff’s Office only accepts bids by registered bidders with verified funds or the Plaintiff’s representative, if they are competitively bidding on their behalf.
 Registered bidders will be individually called on for their bid.
 This process will continue until there is a winning bidder.
 All real estate contained within a Judgment of Foreclosure will be offered for sale in its entirety in satisfaction of the debt, unless otherwise specified by court order or upon request of the Plaintiff to offer for sale; any part, parcel or portion of the real estate to be sold independently.

 Post Sale Documents

 Issuance of Sheriff’s Deed

-After the Confirmation Hearing, the Plaintiff’s attorney shall submit the Order Approving Sale and a completed Deed to the Sheriff’s Office.
-The Deed will be issued after full payment of Sheriff’s commission fees.
-The Lake County Sheriff’s Office will create the deeds for all
+After the Confirmation Hearing, the Plaintiff’s attorney must submit the Order Approving Sale and a completed Deed to the Sheriff’s Office.
+The Deed is issued after full payment of Sheriff’s commission fees.
+The Lake County Sheriff’s Office will create the deeds for all third party sales.

 Disbursement of Funds to the Plaintiff

 In the case of a third-party sale, the Lake County Sheriff’s Office will issue a check to the Plaintiff only upon the direction of a signed court order.
 The Ordering Approving Sale document must specify the name of the Plaintiff and the amount to be disbursed.

-All documents received by the Sheriff’s Office pertinent to the sale will be filed with the Clerk of the Circuit Court at the conclusion of the case.
+All documents received by the Sheriff’s Office pertinent to the sale are filed with the Clerk of the Circuit Court at the conclusion of the case.